ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 - audio
 - time series

-As this post is focused on energy, we ourselves will focus on two forms of data commonly collected in the energy industry.
+As this post is focused on energy, we will focus on the forms of data commonly collected in the energy industry.

-It is impacting every industry - this ability stems from the capability of neural networks to learn from the same raw high dimensional data that we use and learn from, such as images or text.

 ![]({{ '/assets/ml_energy/tabular.png' }})

+## Case Study - Energy Customer Data

+Let' use an example to explain the difference between three common types of data collected by energy companies - collecting an energy retail company (called EnergyCo) collecting information about their customers.

-## Tabular data
+### Tabular data

 Tabular data will be familiar to anyone who has spent time in Excel - data is organized into rows and columns.

 Each row represents a sample of data, each column represents a certain feature or characteristic about each row.

-A key feature of tabular data is that the order doesn't matter.
+A key feature of tabular data is that the order doesn't matter - each sample is independent of each other sample.

-## Time series data

-Time series data looks very similar to tabular data - the key difference is that now there

-## Decision data

-Order matters, action changes the data you see next.

-## Case Study - Energy Customer Data

-Let's now use an example to explain the difference between these three common types of data collected by energy companies - collecting an energy retail company (called EnergyCo) collecting information about their customers.

 An example of tabular data EnergyCo would collect would be fixed infomation, such as where the customer lives or when they signed up: